low-earth-orbit/notes/web-dev-starter-guide.md

 React is the most popular front-end framework.
 [This](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) is the best React course available.

-Some companies use other frameworks such as `Angular` and `Vue.js`.
+Some companies use other frameworks.
 However, I do not recommend frontend frameworks other than React.

 ## Backend / Node.js